-Through consideration of the social, environmental and economic issues surrounding our industry we not only recognise the need to operate in a responsible manner and continuously improve.
-We also look to how our actions can more broadly positively impact on our business, community and the world.
+We recognise the need to operate in a responsible manner and continuously improve our performance in managing the social, environmental and economic impacts of our operations.
+We also look to how our actions can make a positive difference to our business, the broader community and the world at large.

-In 2015, in accordance with the Australian Securities Exchange Corporate Governance Council’s recommendations, we identified the key sustainability issues that are most pertinent to our business through a materiality assessment.
+In 2015, in accordance with the Australian Securities Exchange (ASX) Corporate Governance Council’s recommendations, we undertook a materiality assessment of our key sustainability issues.
 The assessment involved a review of Company policies, commitments and internal risk registers, management interviews and workshops and external stakeholder interviews.
 It also took into account peer benchmarking, a review of non-government organisations and industry publications and campaigns.
 As a result of that assessment, a number of social, environmental and economic issues relevant to the business were identified.
-Whilst these are not considered to pose a material risk to the Company, the key material sustainability issues identified are outlined below.
+Whilst these are not considered to pose a material risk to the Company, the key issues identified are outlined below.

 - Supply chain management - including human rights